SAN vs. NAS: Which One You Should Choose - Qiling

 The Applicable Scenarios of SAN

-SAN is mainly designed to improve the application performance by separating the storage traffic from the rest of the LAN.
-Its high, fast input and output process speed and low latency make it a perfect choice for processing business-level critical databases.
+SAN (Storage Area Network) is designed to optimize application performance by isolating storage traffic from the rest of the LAN, allowing for high-speed data processing and low latency, making it ideal for critical business databases.

 The Applicable Scenarios of NAS

-NAS is featured for data sharing on multiple devices.
-So NAS is an ideal tool for organizations of any size to store and share files centrally.
-Combining multiple servers on the same NAS device is convenient for work collaboration and easy to store and manage centralized flies.
+NAS is an ideal tool for organizations of any size to store and share files centrally, allowing for convenient collaboration and easy management of files across multiple devices.
+By combining multiple servers on the same NAS device, users can easily store and access shared files, making it a convenient solution for work teams to collaborate and manage centralized files.

-NAS is suitable for large volumes of unstructured data storage, like videos, audio, Microsoft documents, text files, etc.
+NAS is ideal for storing large volumes of unstructured data such as videos, audio files, Microsoft documents, and text files.

-Three common types of NAS are available there.
-Enterprise NAS is mainly used by companies needing large storage space.
-Midmarket NAS is more suitable for small businesses with hundreds of TB data storage needs, and Desktop NAS is cheaper and used for personal or home purposes.
+There are three types of NAS available, each catering to different needs.
+Enterprise NAS is ideal for large companies requiring substantial storage space, while Midmarket NAS is suitable for small businesses with hundreds of TB of data storage needs.
+In contrast, Desktop NAS is a more affordable option, designed for personal or home use.

 SAN vs. NAS: Pros & Cons